tolkiana/liquibase-demo/README.md

 ## Requirements

-- [Docker Desktop](https://www.docker.com/products/docker-desktop) - To run your contenerized PostgreSQL database
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) - To run your containerized PostgreSQL database
 - [Postman](https://www.postman.com/downloads/) - To test the API

 Additionally, these are the versions of some of the most important dependencies used in the project